gvdpol/PracticalDevOps/docs/User_Telemetry_APM_With_App_Insights/LabDescription.md

 ![](<media/task2step11.png>)

-### Task 3: Using Application Performance Monitoring to resolve performance issues
+# Task 2: Using Application Performance Monitoring to resolve performance issues

+In this step you will investigate and resolve a performance issue with the help of Application Insights.

 **Step 1.**

-In an Internet browser, navigate to the PartsUnlimited website that you previously deployed and go to the Recommendations page, such as http://partsunlimited.azurewebsites.net/home/recommendations.
+In an Internet browser, navigate to the PartsUnlimited website that you previously deployed and go to the Recommendations page.

 ![](<media/task3-step6.png>)